A Psychology Professor Explains What It Means To Be A Vulnerable Narcissist

 How can one identify vulnerable narcissism in themselves or in people close to them?

-Vladi would think: "I'm really afraid that someone could hurt me, but I also want people to admire me".
+To characterize this, let's introduce a vulnerably narcissistic individual and call him Vladi.
+Vladi might think, "I'm really afraid that someone could hurt me, but I also want people to admire me."

-As a result of the negative self-evaluation, Vladi would engage in hostile behaviors against himself and the others.
+As a result of the negative self-evaluation, Vladi would engage in hostile behaviors against himself and others.

 But let's step forward and make this situation more explicit.
 Let's observe how Vladi gets into the office on a sunny Tuesday.
-Vladi tells himself "I want to be a special man here", so "I believe my colleagues should welcome me by making me coffee each morning".
+Vladi tells himself "I want to be a special man here so I believe my colleagues should welcome me by making me coffee each morning."

 In what situations (if any) can vulnerable narcissism be beneficial to an individual's life?